LeeRenJie/100-days-of-code-in-python/README.md

 # 100-days-of-code-in-python
-Udemy Angela Yu's course that has 100 projects for students to make each day with classes for 2 hours each day.
+Udemy Angela Yu's course that has 100 projects for students to make each day with classes with duration of 1~2 hours each day.<br>
 This repository will store all the related projects.
-If you are intrested in any code files, please run the code in an IDE for python.
+If you are intrested in any code files, please run the code in an IDE for python.<hr>

-Below would a summary of what I've learned everyday and the link to fork in Repl.it:
+Below is my summary of what I've learned everyday and the link to fork the project in Repl.it(Online IDE):

 Day 1 (https://repl.it/@LeeRen1/D1-Band-name-generatorPOTD):<br>
 A band name generator from the input of users of their country and a random pet name.